deividAlfa/stm32_soldering_iron_controller/README.md

 Once you set the firmware, go to calibration and set there the real temperature measured with the external probe.<br>

 ### Cold tip not showing ambient temperature
-A cold tip will display 30-50ºC over the ambient temperature.<br>
+Usually, a cold tip will display 20-50ºC over the ambient temperature.<br>
 Every amplifier has a small inherent voltage offset at the inputs, and this issue directly caused by that offset.<br>
 The actual offset is very low, 30ºC is about 360uV (0.000360V), so it can't be fixed easily.<br>
 Not a a firmware bug, and it doesn't affect the working temperatures when calibrated.<br>